Anger over mask, vaccine mandates brews up fresh tea party protests

 Mr. Crow detailed his misgivings with tea party leadership in his 2016 book “Ego in a Tea Bag: How Greed, Corruption and Deceit Threaten a Great American Movement.”

-Brandon Steinhauser, the lead organizer of the 2009 Taxpayer March on Washington, said the tea party groups have become less active as members have moved on to do different outlets for their activism.
+Brandon Steinhauser, the lead organizer of the 2009 Taxpayer March on Washington, said the tea party groups have become less active as members move on to different outlets for their activism.

 “The movement itself changed.
 Some got involved in political campaigns.
 Some became involved in school boards and became watchdogs.
-Now it’s all part of the soup of the Republican party — the Trump voters, the tea party, the Christian conservatives, and different activists,” said Mr. Steinhauser, a political consultant in Texas who previously managed Republican Sen. John Cornyn’s reelection campaign.
+Now it’s all part of the soup of the Republican Party — the Trump voters, the tea party, the Christian conservatives and different activists,” said Mr. Steinhauser, a political consultant in Texas who managed Republican Sen. John Cornyn’s reelection campaign.

-Mr. Steinhauser also said the focus of the movement has shifted from the early years.
+Mr. Steinhauser also said the focus of the movement has shifted.

 “I think the big difference is that at the height of it, we were a grassroots effort to hold politicians accountable,” he said.

-He noted that the tea party didn’t make a peep as the federal deficit ballooned by $7.8 trillion under Mr. Trump and that cultural issues like COVID-19 mandates capture the attention of conservatives as much as the liberal spending spree in Washington.
+He noted that the tea party didn’t make a peep as the federal deficit ballooned by $7.8 trillion under Mr. Trump and that cultural issues such as COVID-19 mandates capture the attention of conservatives as much as the liberal spending spree in Washington.

-Ms. Martin and Mr. Crow both cited Mr. Biden’s tax hikes and $3.5 trillion social welfare bill as fueling conservative anger.
+Ms. Martin and Mr. Crow both said Mr. Biden’s proposed tax hikes and $3.5 trillion social welfare bill were fueling conservative anger.

-And yet, Ms. Martin cited the mask and vaccine mandates as the prime reason for taking the movement back to the streets, despite concerns about political violence.
+Yet Ms. Martin cited the mask and vaccine mandates as the prime reason for taking the movement back to the streets, despite concerns about political violence.

 “We’re not saying don’t wear a mask.
 Just don’t mandate it.
 If a person wants to wear a mask, wear a mask,” she said.
 “The same with the vaccine.
 If you want to put something in your body where the long-term risks are not known, it’s up to you and your doctor.”